 Cash assistance from TANF.

 However, just as importantly, the Temporary Assistance for Needy Families program will help individuals gain longer term self sufficiency.
-So most of the social service agencies that run TANF programs will also help people find a job, attend a wide variety of training classes, and improve their overall employment skills.
-No matter the need, find more information on how to apply at each state below, including the online TANF applications process.
+So most of the social service as well as human service agencies that run TANF programs will also help people find a job, attend a wide variety of training classes, apply for SNAP food stamps and improve their overall employment skills.
+No matter the need, find more information on how to apply for TANF near you in each state below, including the online TANF applications process.

 Type of bills paid by TANF benefits

-Temporary Assistance for Needy Families provides funding for paying a wide range of expenses and household bills.
+Temporary Assistance for Needy Families provides funding to help pay a wide range of expenses and household bills.
 The government has established requirements about participants needing to be actively looking for work and take on personal responsibility for addressing the cause of their hardship.
-If they do this, and meet other eligibility criteria, then all sorts of expenses can be paid including food, clothing, job commuting costs, and many others.
+If they do this, and meet other eligibility criteria, then all sorts of expenses can be paid including food, clothing, job commuting costs, gas for work, and many others.
 The program also has time limits in place, so the support is temporary for low income families that are receiving cash assistance.
-Welfare will normally last for at most sixty months.
+In general, TANF benefits lasts 60 months.

-Many individual states will also offer other benefits to clients.
-This will include financial aid and social services in combination with TANF.
+Many individual states will also offer other government benefits to families, in addition to emergency cash.
+This will include grant money and social services in combination with TANF.
 Single parents, whether moms or dads, often benefit from the combination of cash assistance from TANF welfare payments as well as the social services.
 This is done as the main objective is to help low-income families with children gain self-sufficiency.
-Another goal is to provide other activities that promote two-parent families and resources to reduce out-of-wedlock pregnancies.

 Specifically, the primary objectives include paying for certain household needs while also ending the dependency of low income parents and families for government assistance as well as any other benefits they may receive.
-TANF can help people find a job, increase work skills, attend job preparation, and offer other forms of financial aid.
-The government can provide short term cash assistance to needy families with children so that they can ideally live in their own home or the homes of relatives.
+TANF can pay bills that help people find a job, increase work skills, attend job preparation, and more.
+The government can provide short term cash assistance to low-income or working poor families with children so that they can ideally live in their own home or the homes of relatives.

-The amount provided depends on the state as well as your family size and circumstance.
+The amount of cash benefits offered near you that is provided depends on the state as well as your family size, household income and circumstances.
 The amount is generally in the hundreds of dollars per month though for a typical family, but it does vary.
 Some states will also factor in the families’ shelter obligation, which would include their monthly rental expenses.
-However TANF can pay out as much as several hundred dollars per month, and additional funds can be offered depending on family size as well as number of members of the household.
-A social service office will often have a calculator to determine that amount of cash paid out from TANF grants.
+However TANF benefits can pay out as much as several hundred dollars per month.
+A social service office near you will often have a calculator to determine that amount of cash paid out from TANF grants.

 Cash assistance will generally be limited to a lifetime total of 48-60 months as an adult.
 However some states may provide additional TANF assistance for child only cases, which will usually not have a time limit.
-The program helps low income and working poor families become self-supporting over the mid to long term while allowing children to remain in their own homes.
 Pregnant women may also receive help, especially if they are unable to work.
 Find how much cash assistance a state will pay.

 Temporary Assistance for Needy Families application rules

-While each state may have their own requirements, including some offer online applications, in general the following apply.
+While each state may have their own requirements for TANF, including some offer online applications, in general the following apply.
 Note when speaking to a social worker in your county, they may refer to it as welfare or it may be called a slightly different name.
-The federal government as well as states set the eligibility guidelines as to how TANF works and who can apply.

-Work or Job Training - People must participate in some type of job training or work activities unless they meet an exemption which may be offered from time to time.
+- Work or Job Training - People, including single parents, must participate in some type of job training or work activities unless they meet an exemption which may be offered from time to time.
 Many state social service offices and employment centers can provide work activities.
 They can customize services needed to either keep a job or help a beneficiary find employment.
 Some clients can even get extra money from a work from home job, and that can meet TANF requirements.

 Self-sufficiency - Adults who apply for cash assistance from TANF will usually need to sign some type of self-sufficiency contract.